Leader: John Stevens

 Participants: Jess Coady (Co-lead), Andy Doig (Co-lead), Vaughan O’Neal, Dave Lazar

-The Adams Glacier is notoriously steep, fickle on route finding, and becoming even more challenging as it peels away bit-by-bit on the ice cladded firmness of its slopes into all to frequent volcanic rock showers.
+The Adams Glacier is notoriously steep, fickle for route finding, and becoming even more challenging as it peels away bit-by-bit from the ice cladded firmness of its slopes into more frequent rock and ice falls.
 I’ve led steep routes on the Kautz Route on Rainier in the past, but the Adams Glacier was much more daunting in 2023.
-Lower on the mountain it was heavenly as we climbed through tranquil breezes as you’d expect as the warmth of the lower elevations roll up into the heights; this brief interlude was followed within hours by the reality of a glaciated peak and exposed and unrelenting slopes, ice fall, and inclement weather.
+The lower mountain climate was heavenly as we climbed through the tranquil breezes you’d expect, but as the warmth of the lower elevations rolled up into the heights, ice became predominant.
+Ahead of us was the reality of a serious stratovolcano and glaciated peak, with exposed and unrelenting slopes, ice fall, and inclement weather.
+The least of our worries amongst all, was a thunderstorm.

 June 24, 2023 – Day 1